-We recently had the chance to connect with julie stokes and have shared our conversation below.
+We recently had the chance to connect with Julie Stokes and have shared our conversation below.

-julie, so good to connect and we’re excited to share your story and insights with our audience.
+Julie, so good to connect, and we’re excited to share your story and insights with our audience.
 There’s a ton to learn from your story, but let’s start with a warm up before we get into the heart of the interview.
 What are you most proud of building — that nobody sees?

 My business.
 I guide people to find strength in everyday life—especially on the days they don’t feel like it.
 Through short, sustainable strength workouts, simple nutrition shifts, creative practices, and supportive rituals, clients rebuild confidence and energy without overwhelm.
 StrengthInUs is about steady progress, shared courage, and the quiet resilience that grows when we keep showing up.
-I know I have done my job, when they leave with a smile.
+I know I have done my job when they leave with a smile.

 Can you briefly introduce yourself and share what makes you or your brand unique?